StellaOrg/ImplicitBVH.jl/README.md

 - Traversing the same 249,882 `BSphere{Float64}` for the triangles (aggregated into `BBox{Float64}` parents) takes 136.38 ms single-threaded and 43.16 ms with 4 threads, at 79% strong scaling.

 Only fundamental Julia types are used - e.g. `struct`, `Tuple`, `UInt`, `Float64` - which can be straightforwardly inlined, unrolled and fused by the compiler.
 These types are also straightforward to transpile to accelerators via [`KernelAbstractions.jl`](https://github.com/JuliaGPU/KernelAbstractions.jl) such as `CUDA`, `AMDGPU`, `oneAPI`, `Apple Metal`.

-# Roadmap

-- Use `KernelAbstractions.jl` kernels to build and traverse the BVH; I think we just need a performant KA `sort!` function, the rest is straightforward.

 # References